beerphilipp/ro-crates-deposit/notes.md

 - if the `datePublished` field in the RO-Crate metadata file is in the future, an embargo is applied to the resource
 - the processing of the data to set the embargo period is a best-effort approach and is located in `mapping/processing_functions.py#embargoDateProcessing`

+## Resource Type mapping

+- since we do not get any information about the resource type of the whole RO-Crate directory, we assume the type to be `dataset`